SocialMediaLab/TwitterDashboard/README.md

 *This software is distrubuted under GNU General Public License v3.0 GNU (GPLv3)

-*This work was supported in part by eCampusOntario (https://www.ecampusontario.ca/)
+*This work was supported in part by eCampusOntario (https://www.ecampusontario.ca/) and The Social Sciences and Humanities Research Council of Canada.